 Book: 3968 3738 or [email protected]

-Central, Cocktail Bar, Premium Cake Shop, International Restaurants, Afternoon Tea, Terrace
+Central, Cocktail Bar, Premium Cake Shop, International Restaurant, Afternoon Tea, Terrace

 Dazzling 360-degree views of the city are in store at SEVVA’s rooftop bar in Central.
 A casual setting with colourful pillows on comfy sofas, it’s a good place for afternoon tipples while the sun is still out, and the perfect place for a nightcap as the city lights up.
 Decent cocktails and mocktails are on the menu, as well as nibbles in the form of share plates or the famed Ms B’s cakes.
 The Bankside and Harbourside restaurants are known for their chic settings of wall-adorned art and glistening chandeliers.